NeoGranular/lanyon/_posts/2016-10-09-martial-god-chapter-01-54.md

 He Wude faintly nodded and said, “Yiming, your potential is still far beyond what I had imagined.
 Since your potential is so brilliant, keep in mind, only if you own life is in danger will you do such a thing.
 Otherwise, never do such a thing again,” He paused and lowered his voice, “Fortunately, you came out unscathed this time.
 Otherwise, if for these old bones, something happened to you…”

 He Yiming promptly said, “Grandfather, what are you saying.
-Nothing happened your grandson.”
+Nothing happened to your grandson.”

 He Wude faintly smile and said, “Fine, fine, I will not speak anymore.”
 He then lightly sighed and swept his vision through everybody before saying, “Everybody, bear in mind, today’s affair are not to be leaked outside.
 If others knew that our He family has managed to kill a spirit beast, it will initiate a chain of endless conflict.”